mikebranstein/azure-identity-workshop-instructions/src/chapters/chapter5.md

 }
 ```

-Much of the code is stright-forward, but we want to draw your attention to a few lines, starting with `var user = await UserManager.FindByIdAsync(User.Identity.GetUserId());`.
+Much of the code is straight-forward, but we want to draw your attention to a few lines, starting with `var user = await UserManager.FindByIdAsync(User.Identity.GetUserId());`.
 You've already seen the `GetUserId()` function, but you haven't directly worked with the `UserManager` class.

 > **NOTE** The `UserManager` class, well, manages users.
 That sounds redundant, but we like ot think of it as a user repository.
 If you're not familiar with the repository pattern, Martin Fowler has an excellent article on [repositories] online.
 Check it out.